 A harder surface like the floor provides a much more stable and supported way of sleeping.
 No “hammocking” or extra pressure on your back.

-We ended up building a solid wood platform bed (nothin fancy but we love it!) purchased a 4-inch queen-size piece of memory foam for cushion.
+We ended up building a solid wood platform bed (nothin fancy but we love it!) purchased a 4-inch queen-size piece of memory foam for a cushion.
 Both of these purchases together still cost less than a brand new mattress and for several months this is what we slept on and loved it!
-(We eventually upgraded to a firm Tomorrow mattress which we also love.)

-I’m not saying sleeping on the floor is going to solve all your problems and it may not be for you, but it did help my back feel better and for me and Jonny, it worked!
+I’m not saying sleeping on the floor is going to solve all your problems and it may not be for you, but it did help my back feel better and for Jonny and I, it worked out well.

 Like everything health and fitness, sometimes you just need to try it out and see if it’s a good option for you.
 If you have specific questions or problems ask a spine specialist or chiropractor.
 They’ll help you figure out what’s best for you!